Distinctive Trowers successfully marries a reputable presence in the Middle East with a top-notch real estate practice.

 For successful candidates applying via the direct training contract route, the next stage is an assessment centre.
 Around 20 make it to this point.
 Vithlani tells us the assessments usually last half a day, and the activities involved change every year.
 “No one can prepare for it – we want everyone to be on a level playing field.
 We put individuals in various scenarios and see how they react to what's in front of them.”

-Current trainees informed us that “instead of the usual psychometric tests, there are a mix of mathematical and vocabulary tests, and then an assessment where you have to show your persuasive skills.
+Current trainees informed us that “instead of the usual psychometric tests, there are a mix of mathematical and vocabulary tests and then exercises where you have to show your attributes and skills."
 They recalled the process as having “an atmosphere of friendliness.”

 Candidates who impress are called back for an interview with two partners, or with a partner and Vithlani.
 He tells us: “We try to turn things around really quickly – if we really like a candidate, we'll make an offer on the spot if we can in accordance with the SRA's guidelines.”

-The London vac scheme has places for around 20 candidates, while Birmingham, Exeter and Manchester each take on four.
+The London vac scheme has places for around 24 candidates, while Birmingham, Exeter and Manchester each take on four.
 Each placement lasts two weeks, during which attendees sit in two different departments.
-Vac schemers work closely with senior supervisors, and during their second week they take part in the same assessment centre outlined above.
-There are various socials on offer, including dinners, team-building games, and a popular curry night.
+Vac schemers work closely with their supervisors, and during their second week they take part in the same assessment centre outlined above.
+There are various socials on offer, including dinners, team-building activities, and a popular curry night.

-Anup Vithlani tells us: “We don't focus our recruitment exclusively on undergraduates, and there isn't one particular career path we look for.
-During my time in graduate recruitment, I’ve come across a former chef and someone who spent 11 years as an investment banker.
-It's about demonstrating your skills and showing you're genuinely committed to building a career in the law.
+Anup Vithlani tells us: “We don't focus exclusively on undergraduates.
+During my time in graduate recruitment, I’ve recruited a former chef and someone who spent 11 years as an investment banker.
+It's about demonstrating your skills and showing you're genuinely committed to developing a career in the law.
 For us as a firm, it's all about diversity.
 It's your talent that counts, not your background.”

 Our trainee sources characterised the ideal candidate as “a team player who can take the initiative and spot solutions to problems.”
-They had this advice for applicants: “Don't rush your application; you need to make sure it shows you've researched the firm and know where you'd fit in.”
+They had this advice for applicants: “Don't rush your application; you need to make sure it shows you've researched the firm effectively portrayed yourself.”